-What followed was a long-drawn-out and highly demanding quest to create a successor.
-What would be a satisfactory configuration for the new craft?
+What followed was a long-drawn-out and highly demanding quest to create a new boat.
+What would be a satisfactory configuration for this new craft?
+How might future Bluebirds have looked if Donald had lived?
 Three distinctly different concepts and many more sub-variants were evaluated before we finally settled on the definitive design.
-Leading the design effort throughout a time of almost constant reassessment and change was Ken Norris, who'd co-designed not only Bluebird K7 but also Campbell's Bluebird CN7 World Land Speed Record car.

 We did not intend such a time-consuming and difficult process, with so many different avenues explored.
 But a protracted period of evolution proved to be the only way of finding what we were searching for.
 And the experience gained has stood us in very good stead.

 Ken Norris's original design concept for Quicksilver was tested in model form in great secrecy.
 A key feature was that it would have four planing surfaces, whereas before it had been customary for craft in this class to have three.
 The 'four-pointer' principle was central to Ken's philosophy, and it is a constant throughout Quicksilver's long design history.

 Another novel aspect of the Concept 1 design is that its inspiration came from a car!
 The car in question was the Norris Brothers' four-wheel-drive Bluebird CN7, a record-breaker whose shape was designed to place an equal load on all four wheels at speed.
 The theory was that such a shape lent itself well to an ultra-high-speed boat, as it would be inherently stable in pitch.

 However, in reality it was found in extensive windtunnel tests to be difficult to achieve the required degree of aerodynamic stability when the theory was applied to a marine vehicle.
 This, in spite of numerous design modifications.
 The concept was therefore abandoned after three years of study had been devoted to it.